-Jury duty – I know this seems random, but I was recently called to be a first-day juror.
+Jury duty – I was recently called to be a first-day juror.
 The strange part is I’ve been a juror before.
 What got me scared this time was the dreaded “Voir dire.”
 This is where you sit in the witness box in the courtroom.
 A cranky lawyer fires questions like you just held up a liquor store.

 Each query takes five minutes to ask.
 They use terms like “questionable doubt” vs. “legal intent” vs. “admissible evidence.”
 I give what I hope is a coherent answer.
 My mouth dries up.
 I’m not used to thinking this hard.
 I’m sure everyone’s judging me, including the defendant.
 I want to go home and eventually I do, but first I sweat it out.
 (By the way, I didn’t get selected.
 Shocking, but true).

 Crowded elevators—This always happens to me.
 I’m 5’3” and the rest of the world seems huge.
 Men in particular are towering giants.
 The more packed the elevator, the more I end up plastered against the back wall.

 That’s when my claustrophobia kicks in.
 I imagine getting stuck between floors, all these people trapped in this small space!
 There’s no air!
 I can’t breathe!
 Just thinking about it makes me panicky.
 At the moment I’m ready to claw the walls, the doors open.
 I sigh, thanking the elevator Gods.